swcarpentry/make-novice/discussion.md

 ## Make and reproducible research

-Blog articles and tutorials on automating data analysis using Make:
+Blog articles, papers, and tutorials on automating commonly occurring research activities using Make:

 * [minimal make](http://kbroman.org/minimal_make/) by Karl Broman.
 A minimal tutorial on using Make with R and LaTeX to automate data